Understand and use the Journeys visualizations

 Journey Map

-The Journey Map will help you understand how conversions happen in your product, and when you know user friction exists somewhere in the user journey but not what’s actually causing it.
+The Journey Map helps you understand how conversions happen in your product, and when you know user friction exists somewhere in the user journey but not what’s actually causing it.

 Imagine a product manager who wants to better understand the initial activation flow taken by her product’s users.
 So she opens Journeys and flips to the Journey Map.
 Here she finds an interesting path she wasn’t expecting, so she clicks on it to dig deeper.
 The map shows her the average time it takes a user to convert, as well as specific paths taken by individual users.